Maria Swanenburg: Early life

 Maria Swanenburg was the daughter of Clemens Swanenburg and Johanna Dingjan.
 After Swanenburg's first two daughters died at a young age, she married Johannes van der Linden on 13 May 1868.
 The result of this marriage was five sons and two daughters.
 The marriage lasted until 29 January 1886.

-Her nickname was "Goeie Mie" ("Good Mie"), bestowed because of her amiable, neighborly assistance with babysitting and taking care of the poor, sick, and elderly in Leiden, where she herself lived.
+Her nickname was "Goeie Mie" ("Good Mie"), bestowed because of her amiable, neighbourly assistance with babysitting and taking care of the poor, sick, and elderly in Leiden, where she herself lived.

 Murders

 Her first victim was her mother Johanna, in 1880; not long thereafter, she poisoned her father, Clemens.